Savages (band): Disbandment

-Side projects
+Side projects & post-breakup

-Beth released her first solo album To Love Is to Live in June 2020.
-She also actively teamed up with other musicians, such as the Strokes' frontman Julian Casablancas; as duet singer for a Sort Sol and Lydia Lunch cover, "Boy/Girl", Trentemøller; as featured artist in the song "Complicated" and as singer-songwriter for the song "River in Me", and Damon Albarn of Gorillaz; as featured artist, in the second single from album Humanz, "We Got the Power" and with IDLES for their song "Ne Touche Pas Moi" on their 2020 album Ultra Mono.
+In June 2020, Beth released her first solo album To Love Is to Live.
+She has also collaborated with other musicians, such as the Strokes' frontman Julian Casablancas; as duet singer for a Sort Sol and Lydia Lunch cover, "Boy/Girl", Trentemøller; as featured artist in the song "Complicated" and as singer-songwriter for the song "River in Me", and Damon Albarn of Gorillaz; as featured artist, in the second single from album Humanz, "We Got the Power" and with IDLES for their song "Ne Touche Pas Moi" on their 2020 album Ultra Mono.
 In 2017, she revealed a collaboration with Primal Scream front man Bobby Gillespie for her upcoming solo works.
 The two later made a studio album together, Utopian Ashes, in 2021.

-Hassan formed an experimental electronic duo with fellow bassist Kendra Frost as Kite Base in 2015.
-The band released their debut album, Latent Whispers, in May 2017.
+In 2015, Hassan formed an experimental electronic duo, Kite Base, with fellow bassist Kendra Frost.
+The duo released their debut album, Latent Whispers, in May 2017.
 Together with Milton, Hassan also formed Otomo X, an experimental collaborative group with London-based DJ and producer Martin Dubka.
-Milton and Hassan also formed a duo, 180dB, in 2018.
+In 2018, Milton and Hassan formed another duo, 180dB.
 Their debut single, "Road Trip," featured former Perfect Pussy vocalist Meredith Graves and Yeah Yeah Yeahs guitarist Nick Zinner.
 Hassan began her solo project, Esya, in 2019.
+She released her first solo album in 2026.

 In June 2017, Thompson announced the introduction recordings/sketches of her solo project, Bashan, formed over several years whilst recording and touring extensively with Savages.
 She also worked with filmmaker and director Nick Ebeling, completing her first score for a 2016 American documentary film Along For The Ride, which premiered at Venice Film Festival in 2016.

 In 2025, Milton started to release music under the stage name, Goddess.
 Her self-titled debut studio album, Goddess, was released on 30 May 2025 via Bella Union.